 - Sydney ferry, bus and train pass

-- 5 nights Sydney hostel in Historic District (4 or 6 share single-gender rooms)*
+- 5 nights Sydney hostel (4 or 6 share single-gender rooms)*

 - All continental breakfasts